 NextGen Professional of the Year

 The NextGen Professional of the Year Award is designed to recognize the career accomplishments and community/organization involvement of funeral professionals under the age of 50.
-For years, Selected's NextGen Group have proven that there are many talented and engaged funeral professionals in their 20s, 30s and 40s.
-The NextGen Professional of the Year Award is offered to appreciate and encourage their efforts.
+For years, the members of Selected's NextGen Group have proven that there are many talented and engaged funeral professionals in their 20s, 30s and 40s.
+The NextGen Professional of the Year Award is offered to honor their efforts.

 Who will be the 2018 NextGen Award Recipient?

-Nominations for the 2018 Award will open in Spring 2017.
-Check back in March to download a nomination packet for the 2018 Award.
+Nominations for the 2018 Award will open in Summer 2017.
+Check back in July to download a nomination packet for the 2018 Award.

 Congratulations to 2017 Award Winner Helen Loring Dear!